eclipxe13/sepomexphp/README.md

 You are welcome to join!
 Please try to follow up PSR-1, PSR-2 and PSR-4 conventions.

-Lets make this agnostic, without depends on any framework, except for an implementation (like an API)
+Lets make this agnostic, a simple library, without depends on any framework, except for an implementation (like an API)

+# Licence

+The MIT License (MIT).
+Please see [License File](LICENSE) for more information.